Healthy Homes Assessment Seatoun

 Home Assessments Seatoun for Rental Properties

-• Is the sub floor space covered in insulation and is there a ground water barrier in place?
+• Is the sub floor space insulated and is a ground water barrier in place?

-• Does the home have sufficient ventilation including extractor fans?
+• Does the home has enough ventilation, including extractor fans?

 home assessments for rental properties